24. 1850-1950 Women’s Industrial Revolution

 Similar patterns were seen in Japan when women organized massive strikes in the 1880s over low wages and contracts that forced them to live in housing away from home.
 There, women showed agency by running away from their jobs to be with their families.

 There were differences in women’s behaviors based on marital status.
 Married women tended to participate less in militant activities.
 These women were responsible for their jobs as well as their unpaid domestic work.
 Male unions resisted female labor and unionization, as it posed a real threat to male jobs and wage security.
-Unions enforced a gender hierarchy that promoted the patriarchy, describing women as cheap, unskilled labor.
+Unions enforced a gender hierarchy, describing women as cheap, unskilled labor.
 Women’s involvement in labor unions resulted in incremental change.
-Pay, working conditions, and living conditions improved wherever unions took root– but it wasn’t fast enough.
+Pay, working conditions, and living conditions improved wherever unions took root, but change didn’t happen quickly enough.

-Voting Rights: Industrialization took women and girls from farms, cottage industries, and domestic work and dragged them into the world dominated by men.
-Unionization led to slow change– and many women were fed up.
-Industrial labor and the failure of the unions and law to protect women from exploitive pay, sexual harassment, and dangerous working conditions, hurled many women into political advocacy, where they eventually demanded the right to vote on matters of politics and law.
+Industrialization took women and girls from farms, cottage industries, and domestic work and dragged them into a world dominated by men.
+Unionization led to slow change, and many women were fed up.
+Industrial labor and the failure of the unions and the law to protect women from exploitive pay, sexual harassment, and dangerous working conditions, hurled many women into political advocacy, where they eventually demanded the right to vote.
 They wanted the ballot, just like men.

-New Zealand gave women the right to vote, known as enfranchisement, in 1893, making it the first nation to allow women to vote in national elections!
-Australia followed, when they became a federal state in 1901, Australian suffragists were able to protect rights they had as smaller states.
-Muriel Matters and Vida Goldstein, were two of the many women who fought for women’s political recognition in Australia.
+New Zealand gave women the right to vote, known as enfranchisement, in 1893, making it the first nation to allow women to vote in national elections.
+Australia followed, when it became a federal state in 1901.
+Muriel Matters and Vida Goldstein were two of the many women who fought for women’s political recognition in Australia.
 Australian women were both admired and feared around the world.

-Vida Goldstein became the first Australian to visit a present at the White House.
-President Theodore Roosevelt found her fascinating as she had more political rights than any US woman.
+Vida Goldstein became the first Australian to visit a president at the White House.
+President Theodore Roosevelt found her fascinating, as she had more political rights than any US woman.
 He said, “I’ve got my eye on you down in Australia.”

-Australia continues to lead the world in female leadership.
-Mostly because they focused their efforts on reforming the structures and systems that made it difficult for women to participate in politics and leadership.
-Their model, and countless academic studies show that where women lead there are enormous benefits, not only for women and girls, but all of society.
+Australia continues to lead the world in female leadership., largely because they focused their efforts on reforming the structures and systems that made it difficult for women to participate in politics and leadership.
+Their model and countless academic studies shows that where women lead, there are enormous benefits, not only for women and girls, but for all of society.

 By 1905, British women were fed up with inaction on suffrage.
 It was then the mother daughter trio of Emmeline, Christabel, and Sylvia Pankhurst championed the militant wing of the English suffragette movement, the Women’s Social and Political Union (WSPU), adopting the motto, “Deeds not Words.”

-In 1907, 75 WSPU suffragettes were arrested when they attempted to storm the Houses of Parliament— it was war.
-They picketted, smashed mainstreet store fronts, bombed parlamentarian mailboxes, and performed a whole variety of stunts to get suffrage on the front page of the newspaper.
+In 1907, 75 WSPU suffragettes were arrested when they attempted to storm the Houses of Parliament.
+They picketted, smashed mainstreet storefronts, bombed parliamentarian mailboxes, and performed a variety of stunts to get suffrage on the front page of British newspapers.
 Their international organization promoted militancy and pageantry as a means to an end.

-Matters, the Australian, went down in history AGAIN, when in 1908 earned the title of the first woman to speak in the British House of Commons in London because she chained herself to the grill that barred women’s view of parliament and shouted demands for women’s rights.
+In 1908, Muriel Matters, the Australian, earned the title of the first woman to speak in the British House of Commons in London because she chained herself to the grill that barred women’s view of parliament and shouted demands for women’s rights.

-Security cut her off the grill and dragged her out by force.
-You bet she was still hollering her demands.
-Of course not all women liked these tactics.
+Guards cut her off the grill and dragged her out by force., even as she continued to demand the vote.
+Of course, not all women liked these tactics.
 Some left the Pankhersts for the more moderate Women’s Freedom League (WFL), while other women formed the UK’s first anti-suffrage league.
 But the suffragists kept fighting.
 In 1909, Marion Wallace Dunlop went on hunger strike while in prison and others soon followed her.
-Instead of releasing the women from prison, the jailers force fed them (a form of torture) to keep them alive.
+Instead of releasing the women from prison, the jailers force fed them to keep them alive.
 Women began refusing to pay taxes until they could vote for the people who taxed them.
 They organized into the Women's Tax Resistance League (WTRL) with the slogan “No vote, no tax.”

-New Zealand gave women the right to vote, known as enfranchisement, in 1893, making it the first nation to allow women to vote in national elections!
-Australia followed, when they became a federal state in 1901, Australian suffragists were able to protect rights they had as smaller states.
-Muriel Matters and Vida Goldstein, were two of the many women who fought for women’s political recognition in Australia.
+New Zealand gave women the right to vote, known as enfranchisement, in 1893, making it the first nation to allow women to vote in national elections.
+Australia followed, when it became a federal state in 1901.
+Muriel Matters and Vida Goldstein were two of the many women who fought for women’s political recognition in Australia.
 Australian women were both admired and feared around the world.

-Vida Goldstein became the first Australian to visit a present at the White House.
-President Theodore Roosevelt found her fascinating as she had more political rights than any US woman.
+Vida Goldstein became the first Australian to visit a president at the White House.
+President Theodore Roosevelt found her fascinating, as she had more political rights than any US woman.
 He said, “I’ve got my eye on you down in Australia.”

-Australia continues to lead the world in female leadership.
-Mostly because they focused their efforts on reforming the structures and systems that made it difficult for women to participate in politics and leadership.
-Their model, and countless academic studies show that where women lead there are enormous benefits, not only for women and girls, but all of society.
+Australia continues to lead the world in female leadership., largely because they focused their efforts on reforming the structures and systems that made it difficult for women to participate in politics and leadership.
+Their model and countless academic studies shows that where women lead, there are enormous benefits, not only for women and girls, but for all of society.

 By 1905, British women were fed up with inaction on suffrage.
 It was then the mother daughter trio of Emmeline, Christabel, and Sylvia Pankhurst championed the militant wing of the English suffragette movement, the Women’s Social and Political Union (WSPU), adopting the motto, “Deeds not Words.”

-In 1907, 75 WSPU suffragettes were arrested when they attempted to storm the Houses of Parliament— it was war.
-They picketted, smashed mainstreet store fronts, bombed parlamentarian mailboxes, and performed a whole variety of stunts to get suffrage on the front page of the newspaper.
+In 1907, 75 WSPU suffragettes were arrested when they attempted to storm the Houses of Parliament.
+They picketted, smashed mainstreet storefronts, bombed parliamentarian mailboxes, and performed a variety of stunts to get suffrage on the front page of British newspapers.
 Their international organization promoted militancy and pageantry as a means to an end.

-Matters, the Australian, went down in history AGAIN, when in 1908 earned the title of the first woman to speak in the British House of Commons in London because she chained herself to the grill that barred women’s view of parliament and shouted demands for women’s rights.
+In 1908, Muriel Matters, the Australian, earned the title of the first woman to speak in the British House of Commons in London because she chained herself to the grill that barred women’s view of parliament and shouted demands for women’s rights.

-Security cut her off the grill and dragged her out by force.
-You bet she was still hollering her demands.
-Of course not all women liked these tactics.
+Guards cut her off the grill and dragged her out by force., even as she continued to demand the vote.
+Of course, not all women liked these tactics.
 Some left the Pankhersts for the more moderate Women’s Freedom League (WFL), while other women formed the UK’s first anti-suffrage league.
 But the suffragists kept fighting.
 In 1909, Marion Wallace Dunlop went on hunger strike while in prison and others soon followed her.
-Instead of releasing the women from prison, the jailers force fed them (a form of torture) to keep them alive.
+Instead of releasing the women from prison, the jailers force fed them to keep them alive.
 Women began refusing to pay taxes until they could vote for the people who taxed them.
 They organized into the Women's Tax Resistance League (WTRL) with the slogan “No vote, no tax.”

 Sophia Duleep Singh stood out among the suffragists because of her position and heritage.
 She was the youngest daughter of the king of northern India.
-When her father was young he was bullied into an unequal treaty with Queen Victoria that surrendered his country to her.
+When her father was young he was bullied into a treaty with Queen Victoria that surrendered his country to her.
 He and his family were banished from India.
 In the United Kingdom, Sophia became Victoria’s goddaughter and led an opulent life and attended every social party.
-Eventually she and her sisters snuck back to India where they bore witness to the harsh realities of poverty and racism.
+Eventually, she and her sisters returned to India, where they bore witness to the harsh realities of poverty and racism.
 She was a celebrity in London, but there she was just another brown face.
-Upon return, she threw herself into the suffrage cause, slamming into Parliamentarians and demanding suffrage.
+Upon return, she threw herself into the suffrage cause, slamming into Parliamentarians and demanding female suffrage.
 She was eventually taken to court over her refusal to pay taxes.

-In 1909 a Conciliation Bill was proposed to give women who owned a certain amount of property the right to vote, but the bill failed.
-In response Pankherst and Singh led 300 women to march on Parliament where they were met with police brutality in an event known as Bloody Friday.
-Singh personally fought an officer off a sister.
+In 1909, a Conciliation Bill was proposed to give women who owned a certain amount of property the right to vote, but the bill failed.
+In response, Pankhurst and Singh led 300 women to march on Parliament where they were met with police brutality in an event known as Bloody Friday.

 Still women did not back down.
 Militancy peaked in 1912 with more window smashing and arson attacks.
 Then in 1913, Emily Wilding Davison attended the Epsom Derby where the King was racing.
-She stepped out onto the track with a suffrage banner as he raced by and his horse trampled over her, creating a martyr for the suffrage cause.
+She stepped out onto the track with a suffrage banner as he raced by.
+His horse trampled her, creating a martyr for the suffrage cause.
 Thousands of suffrage sympathizers attended her funeral.

-World War I disrupted woman suffrage activities, but slowly as women served in lower level positions, and eventually Nancy Astor became the first female MP, women took hold of power.
+World War I disrupted women's suffrage activities.
+Eventually, Nancy Astor became the first female MP, Women took hold of power.
 Finally in 1928, women in the UK won the right to vote.

 Women around the world were awed by the achievements of the New Zealand, Australian, American, and British women.
-Slowly most places in the world followed suit, especially after World War II, but in some authoritarian places today women remain disenfranchised.
+Slowly, most countries followed suit, especially after World War II, but in some authoritarian places today ,women remain disenfranchised.
 The vote didn’t transform everything.
 In fact many of the gendered expectations of women remained for decades and remain today.
 One could argue that the vote did little without changing the structures that deny women equal opportunity to hold power.

-In 1909 a Conciliation Bill was proposed to give women who owned a certain amount of property the right to vote, but the bill failed.
-In response Pankherst and Singh led 300 women to march on Parliament where they were met with police brutality in an event known as Bloody Friday.
-Singh personally fought an officer off a sister.
+In 1909, a Conciliation Bill was proposed to give women who owned a certain amount of property the right to vote, but the bill failed.
+In response, Pankhurst and Singh led 300 women to march on Parliament where they were met with police brutality in an event known as Bloody Friday.

 Still women did not back down.
 Militancy peaked in 1912 with more window smashing and arson attacks.
 Then in 1913, Emily Wilding Davison attended the Epsom Derby where the King was racing.
-She stepped out onto the track with a suffrage banner as he raced by and his horse trampled over her, creating a martyr for the suffrage cause.
+She stepped out onto the track with a suffrage banner as he raced by.
+His horse trampled her, creating a martyr for the suffrage cause.
 Thousands of suffrage sympathizers attended her funeral.

-World War I disrupted woman suffrage activities, but slowly as women served in lower level positions, and eventually Nancy Astor became the first female MP, women took hold of power.
+World War I disrupted women's suffrage activities.
+Eventually, Nancy Astor became the first female MP, Women took hold of power.
 Finally in 1928, women in the UK won the right to vote.

 Women around the world were awed by the achievements of the New Zealand, Australian, American, and British women.
-Slowly most places in the world followed suit, especially after World War II, but in some authoritarian places today women remain disenfranchised.
+Slowly, most countries followed suit, especially after World War II, but in some authoritarian places today ,women remain disenfranchised.
 The vote didn’t transform everything.
 In fact many of the gendered expectations of women remained for decades and remain today.
 One could argue that the vote did little without changing the structures that deny women equal opportunity to hold power.

 Women also became consumers, and with that new role came great power to influence production.
 Industrialization also upended the patriarchal norms in some ways because it challenged the idea of a “male provider,” as it was increasingly obvious that more and more women needed to work to make ends meet.

 Industrialization fueled western imperial expansion.
-Factories could produce more weapons, making military conquests in Africa, Asia, Siberia, the Pacific islands, and the western Americas uneven in terms of military strength.
+Factories could produce more weapons, fueling military conquests in Africa, Asia, Siberia, the Pacific islands, and the western Americas.
 Whether in positions of leadership or in missionary efforts, women supported imperialism and fought against it.

-Industrialization changed the global make up, shifted power structures, and allowed the Global North to impose their systems on others– including their views of women.
-Learn more about women's role in imperialism.
+Industrialization changed the global make-up, shifted power structures, and allowed the Global North to impose its systems on others, including their views of women.

 By the end of this era, so much remained in question.
 How did class and region change the effects of industrialization?
 Did the benefits of industrialization outweigh the costs?
 How would women’s role in the labor force influence policy and social change?
 Would women be able to enter industries considered “male”?
 How would society adapt to allow for women to be wage earners and mothers?
 What would it take for women to earn the vote?